The Skysnag Blog

 What is a DMARC Policy?

-A DMARC policy is an email authentication policy that allows an email sender to specify how their emails should be handled if they fail DMARC authentication.
-DMARC policies can be used to tell email providers to either reject or quarantine emails that fail DMARC authentication or to allow them to be delivered to the recipient’s inbox.
+A DMARC policy is an email authentication policy that allows domain owners to specify how their emails should be handled if they fail DMARC authentication.
+DMARC policies can be used to tell mail clients to reject or quarantine emails that fail DMARC authentication or to allow them to be delivered to the recipient’s inbox.

 DMARC policies include:

-- Reject: All emails that fail DMARC authentication will be rejected and will not be delivered to the recipient’s inbox.
+- Reject: All emails that fail DMARC authentication will be rejected and not delivered to the recipient’s inbox.

 - Quarantine: All emails that fail DMARC authentication will be delivered to the recipient’s spam folder instead of their inbox.

 - None: No action will be taken from receiving servers, and emails that fail DMARC authentication will be delivered to the recipient’s inbox.

 Enforce DMARC policy in steps?

 A DMARC policy can be set to ‘none’, ‘quarantine’, or ‘reject’.